Sports Car Club of America: Autocross (Solo)

-Rallying
+Rallycross

 The SCCA sanctions "RallyCross" events, similar to autocross, but on a non-paved course.
 SCCA ProRally was a national performance rally series similar to the World Rally Championship.
 At the end of the 2004 season SCCA dropped ProRally and ClubRally.
 A new organization, Rally America, picked up both series starting in 2005.

 Road rallies are run on open, public roads.
 These are not races in the sense of speed, but of precision and navigation.
 The object is to drive on time, arriving at checkpoints with the proper amount of elapsed time from the previous checkpoint.
 Competitors do not know where the checkpoints are.

+Track Night in America

+Track Night in America is a track experience program sanctioned by the SCCA.
+The program is designed to be low barrier to entry, and accepting to all skill levels.
+Events happen all over the country, on week evenings usually between Tuesday and Thursday.
+SCCA planned week night track events to keep costs down, as well as build a program that doesn't take over the entrants entire weekend.

+TNiA goes to well known tracks like Road America, VIR, even Sebring and Lime Rock.
+There are also smaller club tracks like CMP, AMP and Pitt Race.
+TNiA puts on about 150 events a year, totaling nearly 10,000 entrants each year, and as of 2024 has been running for 10 years.

 Time Trials

 In recent years, the SCCA has expanded and re-organized some of the higher-speed events under the Time Trials banner.
 These include Performance Driving Experience ("PDX"), Club Trials, Track Trials, and Hill Climb events.
 PDX events are non-competition HPDE-type events and consist of driver-education and car control classroom learning combined with on-track instruction.